M66B/FairEmail/docs/FAQ-fr-rCA.md

 * Google does not expose details (name, e-mail, etc) about buyers to developers
 * An app like FairEmail cannot select which Google account to use
 * It may take a while until the Play store app has synchronized a purchase to another device
-* Les achats du Play Store ne peuvent pas être utilisés sans le Play Store, ce qui n'est pas autorisé par les règles du Play Store
+* Play Store purchases cannot be used without the Play Store, which is also not allowed by Play Store rules

 If you cannot solve the problem with the purchase, you will have to contact Google about it.